noodleybroodley/Final-Capstone/README.md

 # Part 2: Creating a Model
 <p>As previously noted, the relationship between Blood Pressure and Nicotine cannot be represented linearly, so it would be more appropriate to view this as a binary classification problem: "What are the odds that a participant has high blood pressure, based on the amount of nicotine detected during their labs?
 I chose to create an inferential logistic regression!</p>

+## Assumptions of Inferential Logistic Regression:
+<p>In order to perform an inferential logistic regression, my problem had to meet the following requirements:</p>

+  * Correct Distribution of Outcome: a binary regression requires the dependent variable to be binary
+    * In my regression dependent variable is binary: a person either has high blood pressure (1) or doesn't (0) :white_check_mark:
+  * Independence: observations should be independent
+  * No Multicollinearity: logistic regression requires there to be little to no multicollinearity among the independent variables
+  * Linearity of the Log Odds: independent variables must be linearly related to the log odds
+  * Sample Size: at minimum, 10 cases with the least frequent outcome for each independent variable in your model
+    * (10 x 1 independent variable)/(0.43 probability of a person having high blood pressure) = 23 minimum samples
 <p>To accomplish this, I created a new column in my data containing a "1" if the participant had high systolic blood pressure on average and a "0" if they did not (scatterplot below).</p>

 * ADD SCATTERPLOT